CipherDogs/elm-bitcoin/README.md

 # elm-bitcoin
-Bitcoin price web component made using Elm
+Bitcoin price web component made using Elm.
+Thanks to this extension, you can reflect in your application the current price of bitcoin in dollars

 ## Use